What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Christina’s recommendation: If your date flexibility allows it, choose late September or early October.
 You get warm weather, gorgeous light, manageable crowds, and 30-40% better pricing.
 The sea is still warm for swimming, and the island feels vibrant without the peak season chaos.

-El Viento – Historic Windmill Charm – €
+My historic windmill pick: El Viento – €

 Capacity: Up to 100 guests | Starting Price: €565 | Distance from Airport: 9km